OpenCloud with Docker Compose + Integrated Traefik

-Install an internet-facing OpenCloud with SSL certification using Docker Compose.
+Install an internet-facing OpenCloud instance with automatic SSL certificates using Docker Compose's integrated Traefik reverse proxy.

-This installation documentation is for Ubuntu and Debian systems.
-The software can also be installed on other Linux distributions, but the commands and package managers may differ.
+This installation guide is written for Ubuntu and Debian systems.
+The software can also be installed on other Linux distributions, but commands and package managers may differ.

 Prerequisites